Trustee Reputation in Securitization: When Does it Matter?

 24 Pages Posted: 5 Apr 2019

 Date Written: May 2019

-We consider the role of trustees – who are nominated to protect the interests of investors – in securitization pricing and whether investors rely on them to mitigate risks.
-In particular, we examine the effect of trustee reputation on initial yield spreads of European mortgage-backed security (MBS) issuances between 1999 and the first half of 2007.
-We find that engaging reputable trustees led to lower spreads during the credit boom period prior to the 2007-2009 financial crisis.
-Our findings suggest that trustees’ reputation was deemed more important when information asymmetries in credit markets were larger and risk assessment became more challenging.
+We consider the role of trustees–who are nominated to protect the interests of investors–in securitization pricing and whether investors rely on them to mitigate risks.
+In particular, we examine the effect of trustee reputation on initial yield spreads of European mortgage‐backed security (MBS) issuances between 1999 and the first half of 2007.
+We find that engaging reputable trustees led to lower spreads during the credit boom period prior to the 2007–2009 financial crisis.
+Our findings suggest that trustees’ reputation was considered by investors to be more important when risk assessment became more challenging.

 JEL Classification: G21, G28

 Suggested Citation: Suggested Citation